adrybakov/rad-tools/docs/source/user-guide/start/quickstart.rst

 If you want to use RAD-tools in your python scripts check out :ref:`module-guide`.
 For the full reference of modules, classes and methods see :ref:`api`.
+If you want to check some of the algorithms used in RAD-tools check out Library section in :ref:`user guide <user-guide>`.